scriptkitties/fglt/_agora/book-03-daemons-at-the-gateway-part-01.md

 **Glaucon:** and Usenet is a network of news lists?
 **Socrates:** yes
 **Glaucon:** it just gets confusing because the usage of these things overlap
-**Socrates:** but the problem is The Internet exists at a layer underpinning all these
+**Socrates:** but the problem is the Internet exists at a layer underpinning all these

 Clue through the labyrinth
 --------------------------